Activities of our members

 Food collections: an essential activity of the European Food Banks

-Every year, usually at the end of November – early December, many FEBA members organise a national Food Collection in collaboration with retailers.
+Every year, usually at the end of November – early December, many FEBA Members organise a national Food Collection in collaboration with retailers.
 During this occasion, citizens are invited to make a gesture of solidarity by purchasing food when they are grocery shopping and donating it to the Food Banks.
 Food Collections are only made possible by the collaboration of thousands of supermarkets and retailers and the mobilization of hundreds of thousands of volunteers and millions of citizens.

 Considering Europe has been heavily impacted by the effects of climate change, the COVID-19 pandemic, and the war in Ukraine, especially at this moment in time Food Collections are extremely important to collect specific food products and raise awareness among the citizens about food waste and food insecurity.